WebDevStudios/wds-bt/README.md

 - **Purpose**: To guarantee accessibility compliance based on WCAG 2.2 standards.
 - **Configuration**: The accessibility check is performed using `pa11y-ci` with a custom configuration in `a11y.yml`.
 - **Local URL Configuration**:
-  - Before running the accessibility check, ensure the local URL is correctly set in `package.json`.
+  - Before running the accessibility check, ensure the local URL is correctly set in `.pa11yci`.
-  - Locate the line: `"a11y": "pa11y-ci --reporter=pa11y-ci-reporter-html http://wdsbt.local/",`.
-  - Replace `http://wdsbt.local/` with the appropriate local URL of your environment.
+  - Replace the `"urls"` array with the appropriate local URL of your environment.
 - **Violation Reports**: Any accessibility violations detected will be saved in the `pa11y-ci-report` folder for further analysis.

 ### Code Quality Check (assertions.yml)